Frequently Asked Questions

 -

-We can assist with briefing contractors, reviewing quotes, and staying involved during construction to protect the integrity of the design.
-This approach gives you flexibility, transparency, and confidence that the finished garden reflects the original vision.
+We can help with briefing and selecting contractors, reviewing quotes, and staying involved during construction to protect the integrity of the design.
+This gives you confidence that the finished garden reflects the original vision.

 -

-We focus on getting the design and delivery right rather than rushing the process.
-Clear planning early on helps everything run more smoothly once work begins.
+We focus on getting things right rather than rushing the process.
+Clear planning early on means fewer problems once construction begins.

 -

-Plant choices are always guided by the site, soil, light, and how much maintenance you want to take on.
-The aim is planting that looks generous and considered while remaining practical and easy to live with.
+Plant choices are always guided by the site, the soil, the light, and the character of the property.
+The aim is planting that feels generous and considered from the start, and that improves with each year as it matures.

 -